pudly/schmopera-hugo/content/articles/bad-editions-and-the-limits-of-the-notes.md

 ---
-title: Bad Editions and the Limits of the Notes
+title: "Bad Editions and the Limits of the Notes"
 ---

 <p>